 The Behavior Support classroom is self-contained.
 It is available to students in grades six and seven.
 The classroom is located at the Mattacheese Middle School.
-With increasing social-emotional issues we are exploring the development of a similar program for grades four and five.
 The classroom responds to the needs of students dealing with a variety of behavioral, social, and academic issues.
 Students in the behavior support classroom receive small group instruction and benefit from a small student to staff ratio.
-Teachers use strategies designed to promote cooperative learning and social/ emotional growth.
+Teachers use strategies designed to promote cooperative learning and social/emotional growth.
 Each student in the classroom has an Individualized Educational Plan which addresses their diverse learning styles and specific needs.
 All students are encouraged and given the opportunity to mainstream for both academic and non-academic classes where appropriate.
 Students who are mainstreamed are provided with academic and behavioral support to enhance their success.
 This classroom is staffed with a certified special education teacher as well as with educational support personnel to facilitate academic instruction and behavior management.